lemassykoi/Domoticz-MG-Plugin/README.md

 - **Domoticz Port**: Port number for Domoticz API (default: 8080)
 - **Debug Level**: Normal/Debug/Verbose logging levels

+### iSMART Account Recommendation

-NOTE: If you are using an account for iSMART App, you should create a secondary account, or your app will ask for authentication each time you launch it.
+**IMPORTANT**: If you are currently using the same account credentials in the official MG iSMART mobile app, you should create a dedicated secondary account for this plugin to avoid authentication conflicts.
+Using the same account simultaneously in both the app and the plugin will cause the mobile app to repeatedly request re-authentication.

-You can create a secondary account by creating an iSMART account, with an other email address.
-Then, when the second account has been created, from your first account, go to Settings, and Tap Secondary account to invite the freshly created Account.
-No need to associate the car with the secondary account.
+**How to create a secondary account:**
+1. Create a new MG iSMART account using a different email address
+2. From your primary account, go to Settings → Secondary Account
+3. Invite the newly created secondary account
-When done, you can use the secondary account email and password in the plugin.
+4. Use the secondary account credentials in this plugin

+**Note**: There's no need to associate the vehicle with the secondary account - it will inherit access through the invitation from your primary account.

 ## Devices Created